sarathsreedharan/icaps2024.github.io/content/summerschool.md

 - Sarah Keren from Technion, Israel -- sarahk at technion.ac.il, [webpage](https://sarahk.cs.technion.ac.il)
 - Jane Jean Kiam from University of the Bundeswehr Munich, Germany -- jane.kiam at unibw.de [webpage](https://www.unibw.de/home-en/appointment-of-professors/prof-jane-jean-kiam)

+In putting together the program, Sarah has been supported by our two teaching assistants:

+- Guy Azran from Technion, Israel
+- Yuval Goshen from Technion, Israel

 ## Sponsors